Neural Coding Is Not Always Semantic: Toward the Standardized Coding Workflow in Semantic Communications: Introduction

 The semantic meaning behind raw data dynamically varies in terms of different entities, making it challenging to define specific semantics with no differences for arbitrary real-world scenarios.
 As such, our semantic coding discussed in this article serves as a universal technical framework to explore and exploit the \emph{general semantic representations} of data sources, which represent the basic attributes and concepts behind the data.
 With these general semantic representations, wireless communication systems oriented towards different objects can be achieved, such as human- and machine-centric end-to-end data transmission, by integrating specialized generators (\eg generative models) or discriminators (\eg classifiers).

-Our goal is to distinguish semantic coding from general neural coding thus achieving semantic understanding and compact representation.
+Our key contribution is to distinguish semantic coding from general neural coding thus achieving semantic understanding and compact representation.
 It can help researchers establish a commonsense: \emph{semantic communication extends far beyond mere feature transmission, focusing instead on conveying compact semantic representations through context-aware coding schemes}.

 The rest of this article is outlined as follows.
 We begin with a preliminary overview of the comparisons between general neural coding and semantic coding, followed by the detailed introduction of how to obtain compact semantic representations.
 Subsequently, we explore the applications of the proposed semantic coding in both human- and machine-centric semantic communications.
 At the end of this article, open issues are discussed, followed by concluding remarks.